Your Thursday briefing - Mind Of The Geek

 • We’re listening “Daily.
 Our last episode is about an energy crisis in Texas.

-• Here is our Mini crossword, and a clue: a word that turns good news into bad news (three letters).
+• Here is our Mini crossword, and a clue: closed (four letters).
 You can find all our puzzles here.

 Source link